Cervical radiculopathy happens when a pinched nerve in the neck (cervical spine) causes pain.

 The spine goes through the aging process just like the rest of the body and even more as it is the basis of our structure.

 This process can lead to several degenerative spinal disorders that include:

 - Herniated discs

-When nerve passageways begin to narrow, intervertebral discs begin to protrude, and bone spurs, caused by these disorders can put pressure on the nerves in the neck.
+When nerve passageways begin to narrow, intervertebral discs begin to protrude, and bone spurs caused by these disorders can pressure the nerves in the neck.

-The condition can also be caused by a traumatic injury to the neck like whiplash or sports injury.
+A traumatic injury can also cause the condition to the neck like whiplash or sports injury.

 Rarely is it caused by an infection or spinal tumor.

 The primary symptom is pain radiating from the neck down to the: